idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 These field pairs allow you to set characters you wish to replace during source transfer.

+Note: This replacement option is a helper to "Transfer numbers to matches" feature.
+It lets your replace the defined characters in a numerical expression during the transfer from the source to the target segment.

 ### Auto-completion (start at, word length):

 Checkbox, ON by default